 Eurasian jays are the most colourful member of the UK corvid family.
 They are easy to identify from their bright blue wing patch and can often be seen in gardens in autumn caching nuts and acorns.

 Breeding pairs: 170,000

-Jays will eat acorns, beech mast, seeds berries and insects.
-They will also eat small rodents, bats and baby birds and eggs.
+Jays eat acorns, beech mast, seeds berries and insects.
+They will also eat small rodents, bats, and baby birds and eggs.

-Jays are known for hoarding food by burying it in the ground and will remember where hundreds have stashes have been hidden.
+Jays are known for hoarding food by burying it in the ground and will remember where hundreds of stashes have been hidden.

 Jays are found all over the UK except in northern Scotland.
 They live in woodlands, parks and mature gardens all year round but are most obvious in the autumn when they fly out into the open in search of acorns.

 Several species of oak tree are dependent on the presence of jays to distribute their acorns.

 Try our interactive bird identifier